 By drying weed, you eliminate the conditions that enzymes and airborne bacteria need to thrive.
 Put merely, drying weed allows for a smoother and better-tasting weed.

 Drying also helps with breaking down the chlorophyll present in fresh buds, which dramatically improves the taste and smoothness of your buds.
 In addition, drying your cannabis harvest will help eliminate the unpleasant smell of freshly harvested marijuana.

 Best of all, drying helps with bringing out the unique aroma and subtle flavors of every cannabis strain.

-When your buds are dried, the possibility of causing anxiety, paranoia, and racing thoughts after consuming it is low.
+When your buds are dried, the possibility of causing anxiety, paranoia, and racing thoughts after consuming them is low.
 Most importantly, dried buds aren't harsh, unlike their undried counterparts.

 Simply put, restrain yourself from using your cannabis harvest before drying it.
 Drying determines the quality of the buds you will get.
 The drier your harvest is the better.

 Drying your cannabis isn't challenging.
-If you are learning how to dry weed, these steps below will guide you the best and simplest way of drying your weed.
+If you are learning how to dry weed, the steps below will guide you to the best and simplest way of drying your weed.